cnocmpls/tig-stack-vmware-monitor/README.md

     * **Edit `.env`:** Open the `.env` file and replace **all** placeholder values (`ReplaceWith...`, `your-vcenter...`, etc.) with your actual InfluxDB credentials, vCenter details, Grafana admin password, and the generated InfluxDB token.

 3.  **Download Grafana Dashboards:**
     * Download the JSON models for the desired VMware dashboards from [Grafana.com/grafana/dashboards](https://grafana.com/grafana/dashboards/).
-The dashboards specified in the original request were IDs: `8159`, `8168`, `8165`, `8162`.
+Some awesome dashboards by jorgedelacruz are included here with IDs: `8159`, `8168`, `8165`, `8162`.
     * Place the downloaded `.json` files directly inside the `grafana/dashboards/` directory.

 4.  **Make Setup Script Executable:**